hoholee12/Simple2DEngine/README.md

 # Simple2DEngine

-simple 2d rasterizer and physics engine for fun
+a simple 2d rasterizer and physics engine just for fun.

+full details on how to compile and run stuff will be coming soon